rule

 Text 2

-The eldest son Yati, knowing what assuming power entails, did not accept the kingdom offered by his father, [with the argument that] the person who enters such a position cannot be serious in self-realization.
+The eldest son Yati did not accept the kingdom offered by his father, for he knew what that entails.
+A person who enters such a position cannot seriously engage in self-realization.

 The eldest son Yati, knowing what assuming power entails, did not accept the kingdom offered by his father, [with the argument that] the person who enters such a position cannot be serious in self-realization.
 (Vedabase)